Pro-tip #4

 Mic level VS Line levels

 The output level of a microphone is often referred to as "mic level."
 It is significantly lower than the "line level" used in audio equipment such as mixers and audio interfaces.
 Preamplifiers are used to boost mic-level signals to line level for further processing.
-Phantom Power and Condenser Microphones: Many condenser microphones require phantom power (typically 48 volts) to operate.
-This additional power supply contributes to their ability to produce higher output levels and greater sensitivity.

 Sensitivity